Stretching 1,123km along the formidable Rockies, the Great Divide Trail is Canada’s ultimate long distance hiking adventure.

 For most of the GDT, yes, when on a leash.
 But you must be aware of the risks involved when bringing a dog into the backcountry.
 Bears see dogs as a predator or prey – both scenarios can be dangerous for you and your dog.

-There are some sections of GDT where dogs are not allowed – one area in Jasper National Park and in campgrounds on the Berg Lake Trail (when open, temporarily closed since 2021).
+There are some sections of GDT where dogs are not allowed – one area in Jasper National Park and in campgrounds on the Berg Lake Trail (re-opening in 2025).

 At the start of the year.
-Parks Canada begins to launch backcountry reservations in early January.
+Parks Canada launches backcountry reservations in January each year.
 It is, in theory, possible to plan a GDT hike later in the year, but you’ll need to be lucky with cancellations or plan for some long hiking days.

 Though I haven’t thru-hiked the GDT myself, my understanding is that it is not as social as the PCT and AT.
 At the current time, far less people thru-hike, or even section hike, the GDT compared to the AT or PCT.
 The campsite reservation system does make things a little more difficult too, offering less itinerary flexibility.
 I have read many reports from people who have said they were often alone for days at time on some remote sections of the GDT.
 Since the GDT is a combination of trails, some areas are very busy with day hikers and backpackers.